adamancini/docker-traefikee-refarch/readme.md

 This guide often refers to Traefik EE "control" and "data" nodes.
 There are various ways of deploying the components of Traefik EE and the number of containers may not necessarily be equal to the number of nodes that Traefik is deployed on.
 For the purposes of this guide a Traefik control node or Traefik data node refers to a single Traefik EE container deployed in a given cluster or the collective Traefik EE containers, not the underlying Docker EE infrastructure.

+We also use the term "workload" to mean any services deployed on your UCP worker nodes that are not UCP platform-related or specifically related to Traefik EE.

 ## Ingress Planning Requirements

 ### Name Resolution